How to Get Book Reviews

 So how do you get reviews, anyway?
 You have to have a plan in place.
 That plan begins with asking people for reviews.
 Friends and family are your best bet in the beginning.
 After all, they know you and they are most likely familiar with your work.
 Plan to give out several free copies of your book to family and friends.
 Kindly ask them for a review.
 Remember, no bribing!
 A review should not be a product of force, but something that is written honestly and naturally.
 Reviews are prominent on Amazon, Barnes and Noble, Goodreads, and of course, wherever else your book can be found.

 Other great ways to promote your book include advertising on social media, YouTube, your blog or website (if you have one), or a podcast.
 Let your friends, followers, and subscribers know that you’ve published a book and let them know that you’d love to get feedback on your book.
 The more people who know about your book, the better.
 Remember that getting reviews is a process and requires patience.
 You are your best advocate.
 So, how have you been getting book reviews?
 How are you promoting your book?
-I’d love to hear back from you.
+I’d love to hear back from you about how to get book reviews.